When you have a problem with a product or service, where do you turn for the best digital customer experience?

 Since adopting their digital-first approach to customer experience and growing their team, Salesforce now has a digital self-service success rate of 96%, Slowey shared.
 Their support engineers have an easier time searching for content, too.

 Their current digital CSAT currently sits at a 3.8 out of 5 — a bit above the average self-service rating of 3.5 reported in TSIA benchmarking.
-And by measuring their digital channels with targeted metrics, they’re targeting a score of 4.5, which is on par with assisted support averages.
+And by measuring their digital channels against targeted metrics, they envison a score of 4.5, which is on par with assisted support averages.

-They aren’t abandoning customers who choose to open a case with a support engineer, either.
+They aren’t abandoning customers who opt for traditional support services either.
 Salesforce has streamlined that customer journey from a complicated mix of drop-down menus and selections to a simplified, three-click process: product, topic, and problem.

 And they’re not stopping the digital experience improvements there.
 “We want to get it to a point where they can just tell us a description,” Slowey said.
 “Through the power of Coveo AI’s case classification model, we can classify that description, then we can provide you search results related to that, as well as using that model to make sure we route you to the right support engineer.”